Libyan court sentences Gaddafi son Saif, eight other ex-officials to death

 Saif appeared by video link only at the start of the trial.
 The Zintanis have refused to hand him over, saying they do not trust authorities in Tripoli to make sure he does not escape, but agreed to let him be tried there.

-The sentences can be appealed and must be confirmed by Libya's Supreme Court, but legal experts and rights advocates said the proceeding was tainted and politicised from the start.
+The sentences can be appealed and must be confirmed by Libya's Supreme Court, but legal experts and rights advocates said the proceeding was tainted and politicized from the start.

 JUSTICE UNDER FIRE IN LIBYA